 For more of Metro Girl’s history posts, click here.

-Posted on 13 June 2018, in Architecture, Art, History, London, Tourist Attractions and tagged london, history, design, Hammersmith, Emery Walker, arts and crafts, William Morris.
+Posted on 13 Jun 2018, in Architecture, Art, History, London, Museums, Tourist Attractions and tagged arts and crafts, design, Hammersmith, history, London, William Morris.
 Bookmark the permalink.
 3 Comments.